-This series is individually funded by Lucille and no artworks are for sale.
+This original series of eight art quilts is individually funded by Lucille and no artworks are for sale.
 Lucille acknowledges the privilege of employment and acknowledges the intricacies and contradictions of working under extractive capitalist systems.
 This is an ongoing series that will be displayed in multiple locations throughout 2024.

-Follow along at @charissalucille for progress and announcements!
+Follow along on IG at @charissalucille for progress and announcements!

 ACKNOWLEDGEMENTS